Cerebellum-Network/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 6. Copy the code & save it somewhere (e.g. in a text file)
 7. Close **Model Registry**

-#### 3.2 Create Your Agent
+#### 2.2 Create Your Agent

 1. Go to **Agent Registry**
 2. Click **Create Agent**
 3. Select **Programmable Agent**
-4. Configure details (example):
+4. Configure details - make sure you follow this naming format: "BIC - your name - your agent name"
    ```
-     name: "Smart Photo Filter",
+     name: "BIC - Bren - Awesome Meme Generator Agent"
-     description: "AI-powered filter that transforms selfies into mascot PFPs"
+     description: "AI-powered filter that transforms selfies into web3 memes"
    ```
-5. Skip tools setup (not supported yet)
+5. Skip tools setup
 6. Add task
 7. Copy & paste the **Quickstart code** you copied earlier from the model registry
 8. Review & submit your agent
+9. IMPORTANT: ask the admin (eg Bren on Discord) to deploy your agent into the datastream

-#### 3.3 Test Your Agent
+#### 2.3 Test Your Agent

-1. Go to your test Telegram channel
+1. Go to the Agent Registry
-2. Run the `/fun` command
-3. Reply to the bot by submitting/attaching an image
-4. Your AI agent will return a processed result to the bot which will share it in the Telegram channel
+2. Filter on "own models"
+3. Click on your model
+4. Click on "Playground"
+5. Run a first test

+**Tip:** the output of the image models is a BASE64 image.
+You can quickly convert it to a viewable format here: https://base64.guru/converter/decode/image.

 ---

+### Step 3: Set Up Your Testing Environment (Telegram Channel)

+#### 3.1 Create a New Telegram Group

+1. Open Telegram
+2. Tap the menu (☰) → **New Group**
+3. Enter channel name (e.g., `Cere Image Challenge`)
+4. Click **Create**

+#### 3.2 Configure Group Settings

+1. Tap the menu (☰) → **Manage group**
+2. Add a profile picture
+3. Click on **Group type** → change to **Public**
+4. Set your group name (e.g., `cereimagechallenge`)

+#### 3.3 Invite the Bot to Your Channel

+1. Tap the menu (☰) → **Manage group**
+2. Click **Members → Add member** → add our bot (`STG Cere Media Bot` for staging, `Cere Media Bot` for production)
+3. Tap the menu (☰) → **Manage group**
+4. Click **Administrators → Add administrator** → add the bot again
+5. Remove all rights

+#### 3.4 Whitelist your channel

+1. DM Bren on Telegram ([@nerbke](https://t.me/nerbke)) and ask him to whitelist your channel for the bot
+2. Share the link to your channel with Bren
+3. Wait for Bren to confirm your channel is whitelisted

+#### 3.5 Verify Bot Access

+1. Send `/help` command in the channel
+2. Bot should respond with instructions
+3. If bot doesn’t respond, check administrator permissions

+---

+### Step 4: Concierge agent
+Using the concierge agent you can trigger your agent(s) based on the Telegram data stream coming in through your bot.

+1. Go to your organisation dashboard in ROB
+2. Click on "Engagements"
+3. Click & edit the "AI Image Agent challenge Engagement" that was prepared for you (if you don't see this, ask Bren on Discord ot make it)
+4. Click on the "CONCIERGE AGENT" tab
+5. Look for "// CHANGE THIS CODE TO YOUR BOT; in this example we use the faceSwapAgent" and replace the code with your agent(s)
+6. Go to your Telegram channel and type "/fun" to invoke your agent flow

+---

-### Step 4: (Optional) Deploy Your Own Model
+### Step 5: (Optional) Deploy Your Own Model

-#### 4.1 Package a Model
+#### 5.1 Package a Model

 Example using HuggingFace MobileNetV2: